 This is the same for the so-called vaccine debate – the overwhelming majority of physicians and scientists involved with vaccines (see Note 2) strongly support the settled science of the safety and effectiveness of vaccines.
 There is no vaccine debate, except in the minds of a tiny minority of people who reject science for their own ignorance.

-Because I am an annoying old avian dinosaur, I’m going to repeat myself.
+Because I am an annoying old scientist, I’m going to repeat myself.

 Anthropogenic climate change or global warming is an observed fact.
 The theory of climate change describes how humans have caused global heating.